Alloy - A substance consisting of two or more metals.

-Clearance – A space intentionally provided between building parts, either to facilitate operation or installation, to insure proper separation, to accommodate dimensional variations or for other reasons.
+Clearance – A space intentionally provided between building parts, either to facilitate operation or installation, to ensure proper separation, to accommodate dimensional variations, or for other reasons.

 Clip On Hinge A concealed hinge that allows the two parts of the hinge to be attached by snapping them together.
-A feature of some European hinges.
+A feature of many European hinges.

 Continuous Hinge - A hinge designed to extend for the length of the moving part to which it is applied.
 Also called “piano hinge.”

-Cup – The door portion of a concealed hinge (such as the Blum hinges) that requires a hole to be drilled in the back of the door.
+Cup – The door portion of a concealed European hinge (such as our Blum hinges) that requires a hole to be drilled in the back of the door.
 The cup portion of the hinge is inserted into this hole.

 Degree Of Opening - The angle a door will open.
-Some hinges will allow the doors to open farther allowing for better access to the contents of the cabinet.
+Some hinges will allow the doors to open further, allowing for better access to the contents of the cabinet.

 270-Degree Hinge - A hinge that allows the door a full movement of 270 degrees.
 It allows the door to open all the way to the outside side of the cabinet wall.
 This can only be achieved on a frameless full overlay cabinet design.